-THE COMPANY MAY NOT BE ABLE TO SUCCESSFULLY INTEGRATE THE RECENT PFALTZGRAFF AND SALTON ACQUISITIONS.
+THE COMPANY MAY NOT BE ABLE TO SUCCESSFULLY INTEGRATE THE RECENT PFALTZGRAFF AND SALTON ACOUISITIONS.

 The Company is currently integrating the operations of its recently acquired Pfaltzgraff and Salton businesses.
 The Company may experience difficulties in managing the integration process or in establishing effective internal controls over these businesses, which could adversely affect the Company's results.
 In addition, the independent registered public accounting firm auditing the Company's financial statements must attest to and report on management's assessment of the effectiveness of the Company's internal control over financial reporting on an annual basis.
-If the Company's internal controls related to financial reporting, it may decline to attest to management's assessment or issue a qualified report.
+If the Company's independent registered public accounting firm is not satisfied with the Company's internal controls related to financial reporting, it may decline to attest to management's assessment or issue a qualified report.
 This could result in a loss of confidence in the reliability of the Company's financial statements, which could adversely affect the market price of the Company's common stock.